Cancel anytime

 Financial Performance

-Benchmark Comparison: BIV's performance should closely track its benchmark index, the Bloomberg U.S. 5-10 Year Government/Corporate Bond Index.
+Benchmark Comparison: BIV's performance closely tracks the Bloomberg U.S. 5-10 Year Government/Corporate Bond Index.
+Deviations are primarily due to the fund's expense ratio and tracking error.

 Expense Ratio: 0.04